vmware/vic-product/docs/user_doc/vic_vsphere_admin/obtain_thumbprint.md

 If your vSphere environment uses untrusted, self-signed certificates, you must specify the thumbprint of the vCenter Server or ESXi host certificate in the `--thumbprint` option of each `vic-machine` command.
 If your vSphere environment uses trusted certificates that are signed by a known Certificate Authority (CA), you do not need to specify the `--thumbprint` option.

 If you do not specify the `--thumbprint` option, `vic-machine` commands fail with certificate verification errors that include the thumbprint of the target.
-Verify that the thumbprint in the error message is valid before attempting to run `vic-machine` again.
+In this case, you should verify that the thumbprint in the error message is valid before attempting to run `vic-machine` again.

-## Use SSL to Obtain Certificate Thumbprints

-You can use SSL to obtain the vCenter Server or ESXi host certificate thumbprint before running `vic-machine` commands, or to confirm that a thumbprint in an error message is valid.
+You can use either SSH or the Platform Services Controller to obtain certificate thumbprints, either before you run `vic-machine` commands, or to confirm that a thumbprint in an error message is valid.

-<pre>$ echo -n | openssl s_client -connect <i>vcenter_server_or_esxi_host_address</i>:443 2>/dev/null | openssl x509 -noout -fingerprint -sha1</pre>

-This command is valid for vCenter Server instances that run on Windows, vCenter Server appliances, and ESXi hosts.
+After you obtain the certificate thumbprint from vCenter Server or an ESXi host, you can set it as a `vic-machine` environment variable so that you do not have to specify `--thumbprint` in every command.
+For information about setting `vic-machine` environment variables, see [Set Environment Variables for Key vic-machine Options](vic_env_variables.md).

+## Obtain Certificate Thumbprints from an ESXi Host

+You can use SSH and Open SSL to obtain the certificate thumbprint for an ESXi host.

+1. Use SSH to connect to the ESXi host as `root` user.<pre>$ ssh root@<i>vcsa_or_esxi_host_address</i></pre>
+2. Use `openssl` to view the certificate fingerprint.<pre>openssl x509 -in /etc/vmware/ssl/rui.crt -fingerprint -sha1 -noout</pre>
+3. Copy the certificate thumbprint for use in the `--thumbprint` option of `vic-machine` commands.

 ## Obtain Certificate Thumbprints from Platform Services Controller

-You can obtain a vCenter Server certificate thumbprint by logging into the Platform Services Controller for that vCenter Server instance and selecting **Certificate Management** > **Machine Certificates**, selecting a certificate, and clicking **Show Details**.
+You can obtain a vCenter Server certificate thumbprint by logging into the Platform Services Controller for that vCenter Server instance.

+1. Log in to the Platform Services Controller interface.

+    - Embedded Platform Services Controller: https://<i>vcenter_server_address</i>/psc
+    - Standalone Platform Services Controller: https://<i>psc_address</i>/psc

+2. Select **Certificate Management** and enter a vCenter Single Sign-On password.
+3. Select **Machine Certificates**, select a certificate, and click **Show Details**.
+3. Copy the thumbprint for use in the `--thumbprint` option of `vic-machine` commands.